“I looked at the compiler’s output and thought: this cannot be mine. I couldn’t believe what had happened. I am happier than I have been in 20 years.”

 The moment when you have enough infrastructure that debugging a genuinely hard problem feels manageable — that is a different kind of milestone than shipping a feature.
 It means the architecture has matured enough to support itself.

 I have worked through that question carefully.
-My answer is: no. Mica is mine.
+My answer is: yes.
+Mica is mine.

 Every design decision is mine.
 Every architectural judgment is mine.
 I review every line that enters the codebase.
 I reject what doesn’t fit, what I don’t understand, what violates the principles I have been building toward.
 The AI services I work with don’t have a vision for Mica.
 I do.